Home Luxury Real Estate Acreage & Equestrian Homes

 Davie County

-Davie County is where the Triad's acreage market and its golf community market overlap — Bermuda Run sits here alongside genuine rural parcels with barns, pastures, and fenced land.
+Davie is where the Triad's acreage market and its golf community market overlap — Bermuda Run sits here alongside genuine rural parcels with barns, pastures, and fenced land.
 The county has a long agricultural tradition and attracts buyers who want a working-land feel with Winston-Salem access.
 Some of the best equestrian-ready properties in the region sit in Davie County.

 Randolph County

-Randolph County offers some of the deepest acreage inventory near the Triad — larger parcels, lower per-acre cost, and a genuinely rural character.
+Randolph offers some of the deepest acreage inventory near the Triad — larger parcels, lower per-acre cost, and a genuinely rural character.
 The Uwharrie National Forest border adds recreational access.
 Buyers who want 20+ acres, serious privacy, and the ability to build without neighbors in sight tend to end up here.
-The trade-off is a 30-45 minute commute to Greensboro.
+The trade-off is a 30–45 minute commute to Greensboro.

 Rockingham County